This sample demonstrates the use of the TIBCO StreamBase® CSV File Reader.

 StreamBase Studio creates a project for the sample.

 The two CSV reader adapters start reading from their input files and sending tuples downstream.
-Look for total sales computed values in the Application Output view, and watch for line rejection warnings from
+Look for total sales computed values in the Output Streams view, and watch for line rejection warnings from

 ReadFile2in the Console view.